 To conduct our vulnerability assessment, we take inspiration from the risk assessment framework produced by GIZ and EURAC (2017).
 Like AR5, it situates vulnerability within the broader climate risk landscape and clarifies the relationship between risk concepts: The risk that female entrepreneurs in Africa are subject to is an outcome of the interaction between the presence of climatic hazards and the exposure and vulnerability of female entrepreneurs in the face of climate change.
 Through an impact chain approach, it also provides a framework that we apply to represent cause-and-effect relationships that shape how different risk and vulnerability factors interact and intersect.
+3.2 | Analyzing vulnerability of female entrepreneurs to climate risk through the

-3.2 | Analyzing vulnerability of female entrepreneurs to climate risk through the business environment
+3.2 Analyzing vulnerability of female entrepreneurs to climate risk through the business environment